Badrock: Fictional character biography

 Badrock's adventures involve threats to national security, such as Youngblood rescuing Vice President Dan Quayle from the WildC.A.T.s.
-Badrock, in one of his many solo adventures, visits Hell, confronting Spawn's old enemy, the Violator.
+In one of his many solo adventures, Badrock visits Hell, confronting Spawn's old enemy, the Violator.
 This is after being named temporary security head of a scientific installation that investigates the realm of Hell.
-He is more responsible at this point, trying to protect the many innocent people who unwittingly made the trip to Hell with him.
+Badrock is more responsible at this point, trying to protect the many innocent people who unwittingly made the trip to Hell with him.
 He has to deal with the interference of heavenly and hellish agents and the unwillingness of some of the humans to obey his orders.
 At one point, Violator tricks Badrock into freeing him because the heavenly agent that tore into the building is willing to kill anyone and everyone.
 Violator uses his human form to convince the angel Celestine that Badrock is the demon.
 The hero is defeated, and the angel is fatally injured.
 She manages to keep it together until her life force returns Badrock and the innocent humans to Earth.

 Around this time, and in a follow-up to the story from Badrock and Company #5, Badrock teams up with Grifter to save his mother, Angela, who is once again captured by the Covenant of the Sword.
 The story further explores the fact that Grifter once had an intimate relationship with Badrock's mom.
 Only two issues of the limited series were produced, even though the story was incomplete and promised "To Be Continued...".